cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1

-Ver 1.3.14
+Ver 1.3.15
+    Bag of Tricks > Allow Shift Click To Transfer Entire Stack - Holding down shift lets you transfer whole stacks of items to the vendor and other similar things
+    (Vek17) Added Turn Based Combat Delay slider to Bag of Tricks > Quality of Life Ver 1.3.14
     Party Editor > Adding characters to the party
         Last change to add npcs to party broke when adding characters you have already recruited.